Handling and Care – How to Store and Keep Lobsters at Home

 How long will live lobsters keep in a cooler?

-A cooler can be an excellent option for storing live lobsters and maintaining their freshness.
+A styrofoam or insulated cooler works well for transportating live lobster as well as storing them and maintaining their freshness.
 Keep lobsters at a temperature range between 34°F (1°C) and 38°F (3°C), and avoid freezing temperatures.
-Use ice packs, damp newspaper, or seaweed to maintain the desired temperature range.
+Use ice packs or bagged ice, damp newspaper, or seaweed to maintain the desired temperature range.

 Insulation is also crucial, so get a cooler with sturdy walls and adequate insulation thickness.
-Choose healthy lobsters free from visible signs of damage or disease.
-Keep them submerged in cold saltwater or seawater until ready and avoid overcrowding.
+Choose healthy, hardshell lobsters free from visible signs of damage.

 Cover them with damp towels or wet newspaper and store them for up to 24-36 hours.
-Remember to monitor their condition regularly and cook or consume promptly if you notice any signs of distress or illness.
+Remember to monitor their condition regularly and cook promptly if you notice any weak lobsters.

 How Long Can I Keep Live Lobster in the Fridge?

 Check regularly for sluggish lobsters; discard them if necessary.
-Use them fresh for the best culinary experience.
+Steam live lobsters for a classic Maine dinner experience.

 How Long Can You Store a Cooked Lobster?

-You may keep them refrigerated for up to three days.
+You may keep them refrigerated for up to two days.
 It’s best to partially cook lobsters to reheat them.

 Maine Lobsters are red when they’re cooked; what color are they in the ocean?